wilsonliaows/docs/_docs/salesforce-docs.markdown

 To use Salesforce real-time triggers, the authenticated user needs to be on the **Workato Enteprise Plan**

-## Working with the JIRA connector
+## Working with the Salesforce connector

-### Using real-time triggers
+## What versions and editions we work with or don't work with

-What versions and editions we work with or don't work with
+## Using real-time triggers

 ## Working with generic triggers in Salesforce